pechorin/pbr.sh/README.md

 - postgresql on host

 ## Notifications & reporting & loggin
-- telegram notify to telegran if configured (can be ommited)
+- notify to telegran if configured (can be ommited)
 - host logs stored in ./pbr_log.txt
 - [ ] via email

 ## TODO

 ### road to 0.1
+- [ ] accept restoration mode from command line arg
 - [ ] rework forlders restore
 - [ ] add cold restore
 - [ ] ability to backup host folders to sepate repo? (and strictly without docker?)